rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.cancelWPSPairing"></a>
 ## *cancelWPSPairing <sup>method</sup>*

 Cancels the in-progress WPS pairing operation.
-The operation forcefully stops the in-progress paring attempt and aborts the current scan.
-WPS pairing must be in-progress for the operation to get succeed.
+The operation forcefully stops the in-progress pairing attempt and aborts the current scan.
+WPS pairing must be in-progress for the operation to succeed.

 ### Parameters